 exceptionally good condition.
 Rabbits and invasion by pastoral weeds are

 threats that we must manage to ensure that its conservation values are

-The reserve is one piece in a wider landscape jigsaw which is owned and
+The reserve is one piece in a wider landscape mosaic that's owned and

 managed by many different groups and individuals.
 As a member of the